Zbehel/OrbitRL/Readme.md

 * **Algorithm:** Attention-Based Deep Q-Network (AttentionDQN) with Experience Replay and Target Network.

 ## Future Work / Improvements

+* The current rewards need to be refine.
+The more the agent learns good behavior close to the target the more it forget how to approach it.
+* A negative factor if the target get farther is applied only before the rocket gets in the target's area.
+A smoother method should work better (similar to offset(?))
+*

 * Implement more realistic physics (e.g., N-body simulation, fuel consumption affecting mass).
 * Explore continuous action spaces (variable thrust) using algorithms like DDPG, TD3, or SAC.